GBIF-Sweden/gbif-se/_events/2023-05-15-europe-asia.md

 ---
 layout: event
-title: GBIF Europe and Central Asia Nodes meeting 2023
+slug: GBIF Europe and Central Asia Nodes meeting 2023
 from: 2023-05-15 12:00
 to:  2023-05-18 13:00
 place: Warsaw, Poland